stolsma/intercom/README.md

     'options': ['foo','bar'],   // Additional arguments to pass to the script, 'sourceDir': 'script/path'  // Directory that the source script is in

     // All or nothing options passed along to `child_process.fork`.
+See for more info the NodeJS documentation.
     'spawnWith': {
-      env: process.env,         // Information passed along to the child process environment
+      env: process.env          // Information passed along to the child process environment },
-      customFds: [-1, -1, -1],  // that EventChild spawns.
-      setsid: false
-    },

     // More specific options to pass along to `child_process.spawn` which